Chapter 17 : 17. Whispering Hearts

-Saturday afternoon, Wren sat in the middle of her floor, surrounded by piles of photographs from Quidditch practice.
-Three rolls of film had been loosely divided into broom stunts, scoring drills and speed laps around the stadium.
-A smaller stack off to the side detailed Scorpius' fall from grace and the girls who had rushed out of the stands to save him.
+But this year, everything seemed to pass by in a blur, and Wren had barely found time to develop her photographs.
+In fact, she couldn't actually remember when she'd found the time to go out to the shed.
+Obviously she had, because she found herself surrounded that afternoon by three rolls of film, loosely divided into broom stunts, scoring drills and speed laps around the stadium.
+A smaller stack detailed Scorpius' fall from grace and the girls who had rushed out of the stands to save him.

 "You can burn those," Rose said, motioning her foot to the image of her tripping over herself and shoving people out of the way.
 "I scuffed up my new trainers for nothing."

-Wren shrugged and swiped the small stack out of view.
-Bunny shivered as Wren pointed her wand at the remaining pictures floating in front of her, rearranging them into different sequences.
+Wren swiped the small stack out of view.
+Bunny shivered as she pointed her wand at a set of pictures floating in front of her.
 She tilted her head to the side and then began plucking squares out of the air.

-She caught a glimpse of the letter her mum had sent her, and nudged it with her foot between her school books where she'd shoved it at breakfast several days ago.
+The letter from her mum poked out between her school books where she'd shoved it several days ago.
 She knew it was childish, not dealing with whatever her mum wanted to tell her, and her dad was eventually bound to notice that she hadn't come round his office to say hello in almost a week, but every time Wren thought about going to see him, her stomach did an uncomfortable sideways lurch.

 Dillon's face.
 Pictures, letters, parents... the thoughts jumbled together inside, weighing her down like a tethered Hippogriff.